 As we continued to acquire more data on the K-12 LMS market and, as we mentioned last year, we noticed that 2020 was out of the trend lines.
 From 2015 to 2019, the new implementation graph shows a downward trend.
 But when the pandemic hit the world, K-12 new LMS implementations skyrocketed to reach a historical peak.
 We estimated that half of these new implementations were done in school districts where no LMS was previously available to teachers and students.

 When we look at specific product implementations over the years, we see a shift in the market leaders.

-Once the market leader, one company almost disappeared from the K-12 market: Moodle.
-At first, when LMS was newly deployed, Moodle dominated the new implementation of the market, and this situation persisted for half a decade.
-The turning point was in 2011 when Edmodo became a strong competitor, replaced (to a certain extent) by Schoology, Classroom, Canvas and D2L in 2014.
+Once the market leader, Moodle almost disappeared from the K-12 submarket as a potential new LMS.
+At first, when school districts and school boards deployed learning management systems for the first time, they massively selected Moodle.
+The domination of Moodle over the K-12 market persisted for half a decade.
+The turning point was in 2011 when Edmodo became a strong competitor, replaced (to a certain extent) by Schoology, Classroom and Canvas in 2014.
 Since then, Moodle’s decline has been constant.